MichaelGrafnetter/webauthn-interop/.github/README.md

 ![](../Documentation/Screenshots/fido2_ui.png)

-he only purpose of this tool is to demonstrate the usage of the WebAuthn API.
+The only purpose of this tool is to demonstrate the usage of the WebAuthn API.

 ## Downloads